palladius/goliardia-it.appspot.com/README.md

 - use this app.yaml
 - deploy it using google_appengine_php/appcfg.py -R update --oauth2 .
 - set the newly deployed version as the default version
-- visit goliardia-it.appspot.com/index.php and go through the setup procedure, when asked for the mysql host use: :/cloudsql/my-project-name:my-cloudsql-instance
+- visit goliardia-it.appspot.com/index.php and go through the setup procedure, when asked for the mysql host use: :/cloudsql/my-project-name:my-cloudsql-instance (ie: `:/cloudsql/google.com:biglamp:phptest1-mediawiki`)
 - at the end of the process download LocalSettings.php and copy it to your application directory
 - re-deploy using google_appengine_php/appcfg.py -R update --oauth2 .
 - visit your new wiki at goliardia-it.appspot.com/index.php